Antoine Duss: Later life and recognition

 Père Düss was born in Hasle, Switzerland, graduated from the Gymnasium in Luzern and entered the Congregation du Saint-Esprit et du Saint-Coeur de Marie in Paris.
-Titled variably as Abbé, Pére (Father) or Reverend, he held teaching positions at the Collége de Fort de France on Martinique and at the College de Basse-Terre on Guadeloupe.
+Titled variably as Abbé, Père (Father) or Reverend, he held teaching positions at the Collége de Fort de France on Martinique and at the College de Basse-Terre on Guadeloupe.
 He collected botanical specimens mainly on Guadeloupe and its dependencies and Martinique, but made also collecting trips to Antigua, Barbuda, Dominica, and Saint Lucia.

-He is honoured in the naming of Dussiella, which is a genus of fungi within the Clavicipitaceae family, and Dussia, which is a genus of flowering plants in the family Fabaceae.
+He is honoured in the naming of Dussiella, which is a genus of fungi within the family Clavicipitaceae, and Dussia, a genus of flowering plants in the family Fabaceae.